Legislature(2021 - 2022)GRUENBERG 120

 qualified to speak on behalf of the direct victim of a crime and

-who had become incapacitated and unable to speak on his/her own
+who had become incapacitated and unable to speak on their own

-behalf, and asked why it was proposed that there be two separate
+behalf, and he asked why it was proposed that there be two

-lists for one victim who was unable to testify due to his/her
+separate lists for one victim who was unable to testify due to

-death and another in the case that he/she was unable to testify
+their death and another in the case that they were unable to

 REPRESENTATIVE SNYDER suggested that the amendment be revisited